fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Set-AzureRmSqlDatabaseSecondary.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group to which the ssSDS Secondary is assigned.
+Specifies the name of the resource group to which the Azure SQL Database Secondary is assigned.

 ```yaml
 Type: String